-The MIT tournament is now live!
-Check the links below to access the code, view the current standings, as well as login to the user portal if you are participating.
+The MIT tournament has finished!
+Check the links below to access the code, view the final standings, as well as login to the user portal if you participated.

 6.176, or MIT Pokerbots, is a computerized poker tournament.
 Teams have one month to program a completely autonomous pokerbot to compete against other teams.

 Competitors must learn and apply concepts in economics, mathematics, and computer science not normally developed together in academic settings in order to conquer their opponents and emerge victorious.